Mitsuki-Nakajima/vis_nav_player/README.md

-# Visual Navigation Game (Example Player Code)
+# Visual Navigation Game

-This is the course project platform for NYU ROB-GY 6203 Robot Perception.
+This is the course project for ROB-UY 3203.
-For more information, please reach out to AI4CE lab (cfeng at nyu dot edu).

 # Instructions for Players
 1. Install